initMAX/Zabbix-Items-LinkedIn-Followers/README.md

-# Zabbix Item:  LinkedIn Folowers without API
+# LinkedIn Folowers count without API
 A common way to get information about social media profiles is to use the API.
 However, this usually requires sifting through a more or less complicated process of obtaining an API Token.

 Here's a demonstration of how to do it without API.